Search Intent, User Intent, Keyword Intent—What the Heck!

 In that perspective, Google’s People Also Ask feature is kind of like a clustering engine that groups topics or questions based on their intent proximity.

-Remember that there are some limitations related to using the People Also Ask feature of Google.
+Remember that there are some limitations related to using the People Also Ask feature of Google for this purpose.
 Two important ones are:

 They are not always up to date (not always reflecting the current trends).
 One example is the keyword “Hurricane Milton.”
 Many people were searching Google for questions related to this catastrophic event, but Google didn’t provide any PAA feature for this search term at the time.